Arlo

-Arlo (pronounced AR-loh) is a traditionally male given name.
-Some sources state it to be of Old English origin, meaning "from the hill fort"; it was first used by Edmund Spenser, who "evidently invented" it, as the name of a hill where the gods debate in his poem The Faerie Queene (1590 and 1596).
+Arlo (pronounced /ˈɑːɹ.loʊ/) is a unisex given name.
+Some sources state it to be of Old English origin, meaning "endless energy"; it was first used by Edmund Spenser, who "evidently invented" it, as the name of a hill where the gods debate in his poem The Faerie Queene (1590 and 1596).

 A 2018 Yahoo!
-UK article indicated an increasing popularity of "Arlo" – alongside such names as "James", "Charlie", "Noah", and "Reggie" as a girls' name in England and Wales.
+UK article indicated an increasing popularity of "Arlo" as a girls' name in England and Wales.